 Beyonce is no stranger to wearing revealing clothes on stage, but with legs like hers, why hide them?

 Singer and model, Ciara, has incredible legs front to back.
+The whole30 diet helps keep her looking fit.

 15. Anja Rubik